 Work Group Vice Chair: Shelley Rojano

-October Update: The Group’s Survey Subgroup has closed its survey capturing financial institutions’ perspectives on barriers to instant payments adoption, with a focus on fraud-related concerns.
-The Group is now analyzing the survey results, while the Dispute Resolution Subgroup continues advancing its upcoming report, “Synthesized Summary on Fraud Disputes in Instant Payments.
+November Update: The Group’s Survey Subgroup is conducting a detailed analysis of its recent survey results on financial institutions’ perspectives related to fraud challenges and barriers to instant payments adoption.
+The Dispute Resolution Subgroup is also advancing its upcoming report, “Synthesized Summary on Fraud Disputes in Instant Payments,” and has developed a comparative grid that examines dispute processes across multiple payment types.

 Work Group Chair: Mark Majeske